Kongduino/PC-G850V/ASM README/ASM.md

 - **DSPDE EQU 0BFF1H**

- Display string of length B from address HL with x-y position in DE.
+ Displays a string of length B from address HL with y-x position in DE.
 If necessary, the string is wrapped at the end of the line and at the end of the display the LCD is scrolled up

 - **AOUT EQU 0BD09H**